zeljkoobrenovic/grounded-architecture/_posts/2023-03-11-appendix-communication.md

 <br>
 ## Questions to Consider
+Use the following questions to reflect on how you communicate ideas, influence others, and make your work easier to understand.

 * *In what ways can understanding your audience's needs and motivations enhance your presentations or meetings?*
 * *What challenges do you face when delivering messages that contain bad news or require a significant change?
 How can the "Houston, We Have a Problem" storyline help in these situations?*